Most wine educators start by deepening your wine knowledge before your tasting skills. I argue they should develop your sensory acumen first.

 I want to teach people how to enjoy wine or at least appreciate it.
 I took sommelier classes which offered a great foundation, but I don't know where to turn next.
 Can you please advise?

-I want to share my response because it's all about wine education and enjoying wine.
+Of course, I'm happy to share my response because it's all about wine education and enjoying wine.

 What a noble mission to want to be a wine educator and teach people how to enjoy and appreciate wine.